juliogomez/devops/README.md

 [curl](https://curl.haxx.se) is a CLI tool to transfer data with URLs, so it allows us to emulate RESTful API calls to our containers.
 In this case we use it with `-X` to define a custom request method that will eliminate unnecessary information from the answer message. `GET` will request the specified page and receive the document it asked for. `-H` will include an extra header, in this case specifically the shared private key required to interact with the container.
 This key is the one we defined in the *docker-compose.yml* and *.env* files.
 And finally the URL to access the service, formed by `localhost:15000` to access the mapped port inside the container.
 We append `/options` to define the path of the action we would like to perform (obtain the superhero options users can vote for).

-You can use *curl* for additional tasks, like voting:
+You can use *curl* for additional tasks, like voting (using the POST method instead of GET):

 ```
 curl -X POST -H "key: DevData" http://localhost:15000/vote/Deadpool